 How to Use Kokum Butter for Skin

-You can also pour a bit into a container like this one and store in your handbag for use as a lip butter and hand butter during the day.
+You can also pour a bit into a container like this one and store it in your handbag for use as lip butter and hand butter during the day.

 Where to Buy Kokum Butter